Dreaming of a dog: loyalty that is looking for you

 Ask yourself: “Is there a part of me I have long lost or rejected — that is still waiting for me to find it and bring it home?”

 Astrological note: A lost dog evokes Chiron in the 11th house, or Saturn transiting through the 12th house.
-Cancer and Pisces with Chiron connected to the 4th or 12th house often see this dream in periods when the theme of belonging and acceptance is especially raw.
+Cancers and Pisces with Chiron connected to the 4th or 12th house often see this dream in periods when the theme of belonging and acceptance is especially raw.
 If Chiron is now activating your natal Moon — the wound of abandonment is asking to be healed.

 She is ahead.
 She glances back.
 Waits.
 Without hurrying you — but clearly: follow me, I know where we’re going.
 You follow — and it feels right.